mesonbuild/meson/docs/markdown/Reference-manual.md

 - `override_options` takes an array of strings in the same format as `project`'s `default_options` overriding the values of these options for this target only, since 0.40.0
+- `d_import_dirs` list of directories to look in for string imports used in the D programmling language
+- `d_unittest`, when set to true, the D modules are compiled in debug mode
+- `d_module_versions` list of module versions set when compiling D sources

 The list of `sources`, `objects`, and `dependencies` is always flattened, which means you can freely nest and add lists while